Influenza (flu)

 How does the flu vaccine benefit me?

-- Best way to avoid getting the flu.
+- It is the best way to avoid getting the flu

-- Reduces missed work and school due to the flu.
+- Reduces sick days and missed work or school due to the flu

 More about flu